adnanyaqoobvirk/datadog-scala/README.md

 This library is available on Maven Central.

 ```
-// Add the Dep, 2.10 and 2.11 artifacts are published!
+// Add the Dep, 2.11 artifacts are published!
-libraryDependencies += "com.github.gphat" %% "datadog-scala" % "1.1.3"
+libraryDependencies += "org.yaqoob" %% "datadog-scala" % "1.2.2"
 ```